Peppermint has an interesting history.

 A study of 24 participants scored better on cognitive tests when given peppermint capsules.

-Nausea and vomiting are known side affects of patients in chemotherapy.
+Nausea and vomiting are known side effects of patients in chemotherapy.

 Luckily, peppermint can reduce these symptoms.

-A study published in Ecancermedicalscience shared that peppermint oil reduce nausea and vomiting within the first 24 hours.
+A study published in Ecancermedicalscience shared that peppermint oil reduces nausea and vomiting within the first 24 hours.